Noko Matlou

-Noko Alice Matlou (born 30 September 1985) is a South African professional soccer player who plays as a defender for Spanish Primera Federación side SD Eibar.
-She has represented the South Africa women's national team both as a striker and a defender.
-In 2008, Matlou became the first South African to be named African Women's Footballer of the Year.
+Noko Alice Matlou (born 30 September 1985) is a South African professional soccer player who plays as a defender for Spanish Primera Federación side CP Cacereño Femenino.
+She has played for the South Africa women's national team both as a striker and a defender.

-Career
+In 2008, Matlou became the first South African to receive a CAF award when she was named African Women's Footballer of the Year.

+Matlou has represented the South Africa women's national football team 174 times, including at the 2012, 2016 Summer Olympics and the 2019, and 2023 FIFA Women's World Cups.
+She is the second most capped African player.

-Club
+Club career

-At a club level, she plays for MaIndies.
+At a club level, she played for Ma-Indies Ladies.
 She has previously played for Development Ladies, Brazilian Ladies and the University of Johannesburg.
 Within footballing circles, she is nicknamed "Beep-Beep".
-Matlou trains with male footballers to enhance her game: "I train regularly with local male clubs and when I get on to the field with the women they simply cannot touch me."